< return to ' CURRENT INSTALLATIONS' <

 28-6-08 - Pic GARY BLACK

-Blinds-1/2/3/4 - Patrick and Dave on the roof adjust Blind-1 for height and lateral position, while Angela prevents it flapping in the breeze.
+Blinds-1/2/3/4 - Patrick and Dave on the roof adjust Blind-1 for height and lateral position, while Angela prevents it flapping in the breeze and judges positioning.

 28-6-08 - Pic GARY BLACK